MeldaYuceee/ESP32_Learning_Project_3/README.md

 - automotive systems
 - flight controllers

-Because my hardware resources are currently limited, I tested the project in the Wokwi simulation environment.
+Because my hardware resources are currently limited, I tested the project in the simulation environment.
 Even so, I successfully managed to read and process the sensor data correctly.

 In the future, I want to improve this project with: